-Centrostephanus rodgersii (the Longspined sea urchin or Centro) is not native to Tasmania historically, nor is it considered an introduced marine pest.
-Rather, evidence suggests that this species has recently undergone a range extension to Tasmania from NSW due to extensions in the warm East Australia Current brought about by climate change (Johnson et al. 2005, Ridgway 2007, Ling 2008).
-Increased populations of Longspined sea urchins are of concern because they can damage kelp forests through overgrazing (Ling et al. 2009a, Johnson et al. 2011, Marzloff et al. 2016).
+Centrostephanus rodgersii (the Longspined Sea Urchin or Centro) is not native to Tasmania historically, nor is it considered an introduced marine pest.
+Rather, this species has recently undergone a range extension to Tasmania from NSW due to extensions in the warm East Australia Current brought about by climate change (Johnson et al. 2005, Ridgway 2007, Ling 2008).
+Increased populations of Longspined Sea Urchins are of concern because they can damage kelp forests through overgrazing (Ling et al. 2009a, Johnson et al. 2011, Marzloff et al. 2016).
 Once established on a reef, increases in urchin density and subsequent grazing pressure of this species leads to discrete patches of bare rock termed 'incipient' barrens (Johnson et al. 2005).
 If urchin density continues to increase in incipient barrens, the grazed patches grow and join together into larger patches, leading to the formation of 'extensive' urchin barrens (Flukes et al. 2012), a habitat largely devoid of macroalgae (Lawrence 1975, Chapman 1981, Andrew and Underwood 1989).
-This fundamental change in the ecosystem has a substantial impact on a broad range of species and reduces the utility for human activities including diving, and recreational and commercial fishing of a number of species.
+This fundamental change in the ecosystem has a substantial impact on a broad range of species and reduces the utility for human activities including diving, and recreational and commercial fishing of many species.

-A commercial fishery for Longspined sea urchins began in 2009 in response to their increased biomass and densities in Tasmania.
+A commercial fishery for Longspined Sea Urchins began in 2009 in response to their increased biomass and densities in Tasmania.
 The total annual catch was low for the first 10 years of the fishery but has increased fivefold over the last 4 years.
 The Tasmanian commercial fishery now exports nationally and internationally.
 Catch can only be taken by holders of a commercial dive license.
 There are no recreational regulations.
-In the 2019/20 season beginning September 1st 2019, there were 29 divers involved in the fishery.
-Most fishing effort occurs from December/January to June when roe quality is suitable for harvest.
+In the 2021/22 season beginning September 1st 2021, there were 25 divers involved in the fishery, with 22 divers landing more than 1000 kg each.
+Most fishing effort occurs from December/January to June when roe quality is suitable for harvest, before spawning occurs.